-Kane has almost completed Otago Polytechnic’s Certificate in Information Technology (Level 4), which he will use as a springboard to studying a Bachelor of Information Technology.
+Kane completed Otago Polytechnic’s Certificate in Information Technology (Level 4) and used it as a springboard to the Bachelor of Information Technology.

 Having been a locksmith for more than a decade since leaving school, Kane reached a point in his life where he just needed a change.